 SIZE of belt:

-It’s an unfortunate fact that the web offers so much confusion about how to obtain the correct size for your custom belt.
+The web offers much confusion about how to obtain the correct size for your custom belt.
 I could state some of it here, but the idea is to REDUCE confusion, not create it.

-Simply measure around your waist, or measure a belt that fits you the way you like it to.
-This is important.
 Please DO NOT order by the “size” on your jeans.
 Different clothing makers size differently.
 I have jeans that don’t fit, and jeans that would fall off without a belt – yet they both say the same size!
+Also, consider department store “vanity sizes”.
+We have all seen belts which, for example, measure 42 but are marked 38.

 Though not a “type”, women often wear belts threaded “to the right”, opposite a ‘mans’.
 This is perhaps dated and no longer applies.
 Let us say “buckle left” or “buckle right”, as I’ve had left handed men order belts this way also.
 Worth noting, since ordering the belt to thread the other way will make any words or letters upside down when reversed.